cfu288/CellNeuro/Notes.md

             * 58 log([ion]out/[ion]in)
           * usual mammalian cells have out 106mM,in 4mM
       * The **driving force** - tells you the strength of the forces acting on each ion, it is the difference between the membrane potential and the ion's equilibrium potential
-       * Vm = Eion (?)
+       * V~m~ - E_ion (?)
-       * The direction of the ion inside or out of the newuron depends on the sign of the driving force and the charge of the ion
+       * The direction of the ion inside or out of the neuron depends on the sign of the driving force and the charge of the ion
        * When you calculate the driving force, assume this is the value of the ion
          * "Sees" inside of the neuron
-           * + repels + ion, accracts - and vice versa
+           * \+ repels + ion, attracts - and vice versa
-  * Permiable to 3 ions: Na+, K+, and Cl-
+  * Permeable to 3 ions: Na+, K+, and Cl-
-    * at rest, neuron is permiable to K+ and Cl-
+    * at rest, neuron is permeable to K+ and Cl-
-    * resting potential is not the same as the equilibrium ptential for K+
+    * resting potential is not the same as the equilibrium potential for K+
     * Driving force pushes K+ out
-    * Na+ has strong driving force, can leak a little wven  when channels are not open
+    * Na+ has strong driving force, can leak a little when channels are not open
     * **Na+/K+** - pump to counteract leak.
 Removes 3 Na+, brings in 2K+, uses 1 ATP